openflighthpc/concertim-metric-reporting-daemon/docs/examples/README.md

 ./list-current-metric-values.sh [METRIC_NAME]
 ```

-Get the historic metric values between the given times for all devices that
+Get the historic metric values for the last DURATION for all devices that have
-have reported a value for the given metric.  `START` and `END` must be
+reported a value for the given metric.  `DURATION` defaults to `hour` (`day`
-formatted as an integer number of seconds since the UNIX epoch. `METRIC_NAME`
-defaults to `caffeine.level`.
-If Ruby is installed, `START` defaults to one
-hour ago and `END` defaults to now.
-If Ruby is not installed, arbitrary
-hardcoded defaults are used.
+and `quarter` are also valid). `METRIC_NAME` defaults to `caffeine.level`.
+See
+the example script for how to specify arbitrary start and end times.

 ```
-./list-historic-metric-values.sh [METRIC_NAME] [START] [END]
+./list-historic-metric-values.sh [METRIC_NAME] [DURATION]
 ```

 Get a list of current metrics for a single device.  `DEVICE_ID` defaults to `1`.